LLNL/variorum/src/docs/sphinx/ContribGuide.rst

 .. note::

-   We have a helper script in Variorum for calling ``astyle`` locally and checking for style compilance of your C/C++ files.
+   We have a helper script in Variorum for calling ``astyle`` locally and checking for style compliance of your C/C++ files.
 To call this script to format C/C++ files, use ``scripts/check-code-format.sh``.

 ***********************